Chymyst/chymyst-core/docs/chymyst01.md

 The simplest solution of the “dining philosophers” problem is achieved using a molecule for each fork and two molecules per philosopher: one representing a thinking philosopher and the other representing a hungry philosopher.

-A “thinking philosopher” molecule (`thinking1`, `thinking2`, ..., `thinking5`) causes a reaction in which the process is paused for a random time and then the “hungry philosopher” molecule is emitted.
+- Each of the five “thinking philosopher” molecules (`thinking1`, `thinking2`, ..., `thinking5`) starts a reaction in which the process is paused for a random time and then the “hungry philosopher” molecule is emitted.
-A “hungry philosopher” molecule (`hungry1`, ..., `hungry5`) needs to react with _two_ neighbor “fork” molecules.
-The reaction process is paused for a random time, and then the “thinking philosopher” molecule is emitted together with the two “fork” molecules.
+- Each of the five “hungry philosopher” molecules (`hungry1`, ..., `hungry5`) needs to react with _two_ neighbor “fork” molecules.
+The reaction process is paused for a random time, and then the “thinking philosopher” molecule is emitted together with the two “fork” molecules previously consumed.

 The complete code is shown here: